-be violated in reality.
+Thus far we have assumed, as in prior works, that all clues in the board are generated honestly by the prescribed GenClue algorithm, using various honestly-generated clue keys.
+However, this may be violated in reality.
 Clues may be generated incorrectly, or even maliciously, especially if anyone is allowed to add messages to the board (as in blockchain applications).

-In a Denial of Service (DoS) attack on an OMR or OMD scheme, the adversary can maliciously generate any of the clues clue $c_i \in \mathcal{C}$ in board messages.
+In a Denial of Service (DoS) attack on an OMR or OMD scheme, the adversary can maliciously generate any of the clues $c_i \in \mathcal{C}$ in board messages.
 The adversary could simply use this power to create pertinent messages for some recipient, thus trying to induce an overflow for that recipient (by exceeding their \bar{k}); this is inevitable and handled in Section 7.7.
 But the bigger danger is amplified DoS: it could also be the case that even a single maliciously-crafted clue, placed in the board, will cause catastrophic failure of completeness (e.g., causing many recipients to overflow or miss pertinent messages) or soundness (e.g., causing many recipients to misdetect messages as pertinent).
-Furthermore, the adversary may also take the role of a recipient in the system, and publish a maliciously-crafted clue key, thereby inducing honest servers to unwitting generate harmful clues.
+Furthermore, the adversary may also take the role of a recipient in the system, and publish a maliciously-crafted clue key, thereby inducing honest senders to unwittingly generate harmful clues.

-As shown next, the above attacks are possible in natural and prior schemes, but our OMR2 and OMR3 schemes are resilient to these.
+As shown next, the above attacks are possible in natural and prior schemes, but our OMRp1 and OMRp2 schemes are resilient to these.